alisd23/ngrx-form-pure/README.md

 ### Action Creators

-The following is an exhaustive list of all the `ngrx-form` action creators of which the return value can be dispatched.
+The following is an exhaustive list of all the `ngrx-form-pure` action creators of which the return value can be dispatched.
 Usually this will only need to be done in [custom components](#custom-components), and some of these actions you should *never™* need to dispatch, but they are documented just in case.